thu-ml/SageAttention/README.md

 + Two-level accumulation strategy for $PV$ to improve accuracy in FP8 MMA and WGMMA.
 + Support `torch.compile` with non-cudagraphs mode and distributed inference.

-**🚀 SageAttention achieves surprising speedup on most GPUs without compromising accuracy across all models in a plug-and-play way.**

 ## Project Updates
-- [2025-03-28]: 🎉SageAttention2 is accepted as an oral paper at SCOPE workshop, ICLR 2025!
+- [2025-03-28]: 🎉SageAttention2 is accepted as an Oral Paper at SCOPE workshop, ICLR 2025!
 - [2025-02-25]: 🔥 We release [SpargeAttn](https://github.com/thu-ml/SpargeAttn), a sparse attention based on SageAttention2, which could acclerate any model without training.
 - [2025-02-15]: 🔥 The compilation code is updated to support RTX5090!
 On RTX5090, SageAttention reaches 560T, 2.7x faster than FlashAttention2!
 - [2025-01-28]: 🔥⚡SageAttention is now available on Hopper GPUs (H100, H800, H20)!
 It matches the speed of FlashAttention3-FP8 but offers **much better accuracy!**